Skip Navigation Links www.nws.noaa.gov

 Flow path: GTS data from many sites worldwide => NWSTG -- TNC => CCS

 Many of these data are constructed automatically at TOC using 6-hourly metar data from "first order" stations as input.
 If flagged for deficiency, check with TOC Tech Control for possible decoder or comms line problems.
 If 6-hourly (00Z, 06Z, 12Z, 18Z) metar data are deficient at the Gateway, then synop data can be expected to be deficient.
-Many synopm data come from CMC.
-If deficient, check SNCN19 CWAO.
+Many synopm data come from CMC, who provides Mon-Fri support.
+If deficient, check bulletin SNCN19 CWAO in FADD.

 METAR (Aviation surface based observations):